-Built in the mid-17th century and subsequently greatly aggrandised by Ieyasu's grandson, the location of this monument pulled Nikko out of years of obscurity brought about by its decline as a training centre for Buddhist monks.
-The building of the shrine was also a shrewd political move with the vast cost of construction being passed on to the Daimyo class thus helping limit their wealth and power and reinforcing the position of the Tokugawa dynasty.
+Built in the mid-17th century and subsequently greatly aggrandised by Ieyasu's grandson, the location of this monument pulled Nikko out of the years of obscurity brought about by its decline as a training centre for Buddhist monks.
+The building of the shrine was also a shrewd political move: the vast cost of construction was passed on to the daimyo class (feudal lords), which limited their wealth and power and therefore reinforced the position of the Tokugawa dynasty.

 Nikko has long been a heartland of spirituality and provides a rich variety of experiences.
-The first thing that strikes most visitors upon arrival is the setting; nestled amidst sumptuous mountain scenery, the town offers eye-catching views in all seasons - but particularly in the autumn, when the leaves turn their dazzling shades of red and orange.
+The first thing that strikes most visitors upon arrival is the setting: set amid thick forest and mountain scenery, the town is beautiful in all seasons - but particularly in the autumn, when the leaves turn their dazzling shades of red and orange.

-Away from the crowds and into the hills surrounding Nikko it is easy to understand why such a site is the centre of religious pilgrimage.
+Away from the crowds and into the hills around Nikko it is easy to understand why such a site is the centre of religious pilgrimage.
 The surrounding national park, including several beautiful waterfalls, many forested hiking trails and the stunning Lake Chuzenji, contains more than enough natural beauty to merit a longer stay if you have the time.

 Experiences in Nikko